PRX/Porter/CONTRIBUTING.md

 #### Job Callbacks

 As with the previous callbacks, this follows a similar iterator pattern.
 Each job callback contains a complete set of tasks results for all tasks that were run by the job.
-The results that are included in the callback message are filtered from the entire list of results using the [JsonPath](https://github.com/json-path/JsonPath) query: `$.[?(@.Task && @.Task != 'Null')]`.
+The results that are included in the callback message are filtered from the entire list of results using the [JsonPath](https://github.com/json-path/JsonPath) query: `$.TaskResults.[?(@.Task && @.Task != 'Null')]`.
 This removes any null task results, which result from unknown task types being included in a job.

 This state is the true end of the state machine, and the output is not specifically defined.